sparkflows/sparkflows-docs/docs/aws/admin-guide/infrastructure-aws.rst

   Single sign-on (SSO) enables you to authenticate your users using your organization’s identity provider.

-  If your identity provider supports the SAML 2.0 protocol, you can use Fire Insights SSO to integrate with your identity provider.
+  If your identity provider supports the SAML 2.0 protocol, you can use Sparkflows SSO to integrate with your identity provider.

   For detailed information, `click here. <https://docs.sparkflows.io/en/latest/installation/authentication/sso/index.html>`_